olublessed/quickstart-linux-bastion-docs/linux-bastion-hosts-on-the-aws-cloud.md

 ### Security

-This Quick Start provisions one Linux bastion host in each Availability Zone with a single security group as a virtual firewall.
+This Quick Start provisions Linux bastion instances across Availability Zones with a single security group as a virtual firewall.
 This security group is required for remote access from the Internet.
 The security group is configured as follows:

+#### EIP Configuration

 Inbound: